Can We Talk About Rent the Runway's Unlimited Service?

 The traditional RTR service lets you book an item weeks in advance.
 With that full-price rental service, you also receive a backup size for your rental.
 With Unlimited, you can only borrow a piece that is not currently reserved, and there are no backup sizes.

 Pretend I’m going to a gala next week.
 If I want to borrow that Monique Lhuillier ballgown that I tried on, I can only get it through Unlimited if no one else currently has a reservation for the dress.
 If Tracy in Tennessee has it reserved in a month, I can’t borrow it now because RTR doesn’t know when I’ll send it back.
 (Remember, Unlimited members keep pieces for as long as they want.)
 If the ballgown is currently available, the only way for me to guarantee that I can have it for the gala is to borrow it right now, which would take it out of rotation for the other RTR customers.
-But while I’m hoarding the ballgown, I can only swap out the two other pieces on my Unlimited subscription.
+But while I’m hoarding the ballgown, I can only swap out the three other pieces on my Unlimited subscription.
 Then my cost-per-item increases.
 Still, it’s likely more cost-effective that a traditional RTR rental.

 If you’re really committed to securing a party dress in your subscription box, your best bet is to order it on Friday when the new pieces go live.
 You’ll still have to deal with the hoarding problem, but at least you’ll know that you’re literally covered for your event.

-Overall, I’m pleased with the RTR Unlimited offerings.
+Overall, I’m pleased with the RTR subscription offerings.
 Some of the brands, like BB Dakota, are cheaper than I would expect from RTR, but there are enough luxury and contemporary labels to justify the cost.
 I could snag a Proenza Schouler midi (retail $1695), a Veda leather jacket (retail $990), David Koma separates (retail $580), or an Adeam maxi dress (retail $1600) without fretting over my cost per wear.
 I’ve been trying to clean out my closets without going full Marie Kondo, and RTR Unlimited seems like the perfect solution.